astorije/cryptic/README.md

 The script cannot be run from the installed system.
 If this message appears, re-insert the USB key or DVD you used to install Ubuntu, restart your computer, select *Try Ubuntu* and follow the steps described in the *Basic usage* section.

 Your disk passphrase will be asked at the beginning of the process but for security reasons, you will not see it on screen as you type.

+### Hitting `Ctrl+Alt+T` does not open the terminal

+On some older versions of the installer (noticed in Ubuntu 13.10 installer), this shortcut has no effect.
+In this case, you can open the Terminal by hitting the `Super`/`Windows` key of your keyboard and typing Terminal in the search field.

 ## Advanced usage